CO7003 - Managing Risk and Uncertainty (2025/26)

 The syllabus is informed by contemporary research and practice in the management of risk and change.
 Topics will include:

-- Quantitative and qualitative risk management techniques (LO2,3)
+- Quantitative and qualitative risk analysis (LO2, LO3)

-- The differing approaches of project management methodologies to the management of risk and uncertainty (LO1, 4)
+- The differing approaches of project management methodologies to the management of risk and uncertainty (LO1, LO4)

 Balance of independent study and scheduled teaching activity

-Student’s teaching and learning will consist of weekly classes comprising a combination of lectures, seminars, discursive sessions, and workshops totalling 36 hours of contact time.
-Students will be given the opportunity to engage in seminar activities in which the use of case studies from around the world stimulates discussion and helps them to develop a deep understanding of project risk management in context and within the framework of the existing project management bodies of knowledge and codes of practice.
+Teaching and learning will consist of weekly classes comprising of a combination of lectures, seminars, discursive sessions, and workshops, totalling 36 hours of contact time.
+Students will be given the opportunity to engage in seminar activities in which the use of global case studies stimulates discussion and helps them to develop a deep understanding of project risk management in context and within the framework of the existing project management bodies of knowledge and codes of practice.

 Workshops will facilitate group study of authentic case studies, presenting project scenarios and challenging the students to consider the risks.
-The case studies will be diverse in project type and seminars and workshops will include taking the projects on a journey around the globe to use material that explores and develops the student’s critical awareness of how different factors, such as social and economic influence, approaches to risk management in practice.
-Computer workshops will be used to introduce the students to the risk analysis software and provide them with instruction to allow them to develop the necessary skills and have the opportunity to progress their module assessments in supervised scheduled sessions.
+The case studies will be diverse in project type and seminars and workshops will include taking the projects on a journey around the globe to use material that explores and develops students’ critical awareness of how different factors, such as social and economic, influence approaches to risk management in practice.
+Computer workshops will be used to introduce the students to the risk analysis software and provide them with instruction to allow them to develop the necessary skills and have opportunity to progress their module assessments in supervised scheduled sessions.

-A blended/ technology enhanced learning approach will be employed in the delivery of this module.
+A blended and technology-enhanced learning approach will be employed in the delivery of this module.
 Formal lectures will introduce and develop themes that relate to the core subject.
 The delivery of the module will be broken down into key elements that have discrete tasks.
-Tasks will be performed through group and independent study, to develop critical thinking skills of analysis, evaluation, and synthesis.
-Throughout the module student output’s will be reviewed, and formative feedback will be given to ensure clarity and comprehension.
+Tasks will be performed through group and independent study to develop critical thinking skills of analysis, evaluation, and synthesis.
+Throughout the module, student output will be reviewed and formative feedback given to ensure clarity and comprehension.

 Learning outcomes